 Occupation

 Occupation status indicates the type of income generating activities undertaken by the respondents.
-The present study reveals that majority of the respondent dairy farmers 60.00%) were having activity of dairy with other agricultural activities including agriculture labourer.
+The present study reveals that majority of the respondent dairy farmers (60.00%) were having activity of dairy with other agricultural activities including agriculture labourer.
 Similar finding were also reported by Eyazhini et al (2021) and Mithun et.al (2022)

 Table 1: Socio-economic profile of Dairy Farmers